 ANZACBT has a multidisciplinary membership with individuals from various professional backgrounds, including counsellors, nurses, social workers, psychotherapists, psychiatrists, psychologists, and substance abuse workers, and welcomes new members from related disciplines.

-ANZACBT has strong links with the British Association of Behavioural and Cognitive Psychotherapies (BABCP) and the Australian Association for Cognitive and Behavioural Therapy (AACBT), which gives members access to a range of resources from the BABCP, and opportunities to participate in ongoing educational activities.
+ANZACBT has strong links with the British Association of Behavioural and Cognitive Psychotherapies (BABCP) and the Australian Association for Cognitive and Behavioural Therapy (AACBT).